jel084/cse15l-lab-reports/lab2.md

       }
     }
 ````
-Before the code chnage, the reversed first half of the array is correct in the current array, however, the second half of the current array is the reversed 1st half of the current array.
+Before the code change, the reversed first half of the array is correct in the current array, however, the second half of the current array is the reversed 1st half of the current array.
    b.
 After Code Change
 ````
    static void reverseInPlace(int[] arr) {